michaeljcalkins/historical-win-by-distance-probability/README.md

 ## Observances

+1. I am assuming you will do the exact same trade for 10 years straight.
+This does not account for a trader moving around all the time.
 1. Losses are not actual risk management.
 They are just a percentage off of the max loss.
 1. The profit success varies wildly depeneding on your ability to close losing trades ASAP.
 1. Far OTM is not the most profitable.